-f The increase in Task 5.7.6 available budget is the result of a rollover of unspent funds from 2019 (\$55,000) to 2020.
+f The increase in Task 5.7.6 budget is the result of the reallocation of unspent funds from Task 5.7.6 from 2019 (\$80,000) to 2020.

 5.2.1 Flow Split Management

 To sustain flow rates in the Old Channel of the Comal River that compliment Old Channel aquatic vegetation restoration efforts, minimize channel scouring, and maximize the quality of fountain darter habitat.